 Organics also has its flaws.
 Poisonous copper sulphate or “Bordeaux mixture” are still allowable methods to control fungal outbreaks.

 Working with Nature also means that organic vineyards tend to be more labour intensive and lower yielding.
 Fruit quality can also be more variable, and you need always need excellent quality fruit to make great quality wine

 Organic certification also means increased cost, time, and bureaucracy.
 All these factors risk profits.
 Some producers compensate by asking for higher prices.

 If organically grown wines don’t taste better than their non-organic counterparts, especially if premium priced, then wine drinkers become disappointed.
-One consumer survey concluded that organic food and wine were in some way “dirty” and “more expensive”.
+One consumer survey concluded that organic food and wine are in some way “dirty” and “more expensive”.

 Some organic wine producers won’t say they are organic, for fear it will turn customers off.
 Or they won’t apply for organic certification because of the cost.
 It can take some years of vineyard conversion for grapes to reach a new state of equilibrium, during which time vineyards and growers can suffer.
 In short, going organic is a big risk, though one worth taking.

 Despite these risks, organic wines are increasing in availability and quality.
-There are great organic wines at prices similar to those asked for their non-organic counterparts.
+There are great organic wines at prices similar to those asked for their non-organic counterparts

 For that, please read Part 2.